SamChou19815/sampl/DESIGN_DOCS.md

 expected to have at least 20 bugs or some undefined behavior.
 - Function Reference is different in SAMPL and Kotlin.
 Currently code generation with function reference has some problem (e.g. it cannot correctly convert from `funName` to `::funName`).
-- Currently the rule for ordering class members are very ugly.